-1 This deadline is from the end of the period of registration.
-A candidature will lapse if a thesis is not submitted within this period of time and the candidate will be deemed to have failed.
-In exceptional circumstances, the registration period and/or deadline relating to thesis submission for postgraduate research candidates may be adjusted where funding bodies specify this requirement or alternative funding models.

-2 Available methods of study and time limits can be defined for programmes at validation.
-3 The time-limits in these regulations can be extended in exceptional cases.
+- 1 This deadline is from the end of the period of registration.
+A candidature will lapse if a thesis is not submitted within this period of time and the candidate will be deemed to have failed. - 2 Available methods of study and time limits can be defined for programmes at validation. - 3 The time-limits in these regulations can be extended in exceptional cases.
 The candidates' School must apply for an extension, supported by appropriate evidence.
 For candidates in the period prior to their viva voce examination, all requests for extensions to the thesis submission deadline should be made to the Student Administration Manager.
 For candidates in the period subsequent to their viva voce examination, any request for an extension to the period for completion of corrections beyond that stipulated by the examination panel should be made to the Dean of Postgraduate Research.